-Appendix 4 - Aboriginal Consulta ation Report ---------------------------------- --------------
+Appendix 4 - Aboriginal Consultation Rep ort ------------------------------------------ -----

-PHASE 1 - Organizing for Planning DATE ACTION RESPONSE mid February, Invitation to Participate Newspaper Advertisement Individuals interested in serving 2003 in a total of 10 (local, regional and french on PAC submitted applications language) newspapers to establish mailing list for consideration. and seek interested candidates for Public Advisory Committee.
+PHASE 1 - Planning DATE ACTION RESPONSE mid February, 2003 Invitation to Participate Newspaper Advertisement in a total of 10 (local, regional and french language) newspapers to establish mailing list and seek interested candidates for Public Advisory Committee.
 Project contacts identified.
-Initial mailing list assembled including interest group, Mailing list updated as new government & non-government agencies, lake information is provided. association representatives, etc. 14-Mar-03 Fax sent to watershed municipalities with Invitation to Participate advertisement identifying that the project is seeking interested candidates from municipalities and other sectors for the PAC.
-Public Advisory Committee applications reviewed 1st PAC meeting held on May & 12 member Public Advisory Committee 14, 2003 selected.
-Summer/03 statement about PAC establishment.
+Individuals interested in serving on PAC submitted applications for consideration.
+Initial mailing list assembled including interest group, government & non-government agencies, lake association representatives, etc. Mailing list updated as new information is provided.
+14-Mar-03 Fax sent to watershed municipalities with Invitation to Participate advertisement identifying that the project is seeking interested candidates from municipalities and other sectors for the PAC.
+Public Advisory Committee applications reviewed & 12 member Public Advisory Committee selected.
+1st PAC meeting held on May 14, 2003 Summer/03 Invitation to Participate revised to incude statement about PAC establishment.
 This notice was distributed by PAC members to their local constituents (lake associations, etc.) as required.
 PHASE 2 - Scoping DATE ACTION RESPONSE 23-Jul-03 Environmental Registry Posting - Invitation to Participate - to identify the commencement of planning and opportunities for public consultation throughout planning process.
 June/July 2003 Mail out to Interested Individuals - to advise of upcoming information centre.
 July, 2003 Newspaper Advertisements to advise of upcoming information centre.
-25-Jul-03 First Information Centre held in Cloyne to invite Individuals responded by public participation and view background completing questionnaires & information. submitting written input.
-All input is summarized in Comments & Responses document. uocument.
+25-Jul-03 First Information Centre held in Cloyne to invite public participation and view background information.
+Individuals responded by completing questionnaires & submitting written input.
+All input is summarized in Comments & Responses document.